Preoperative Radiosurgery for the Treatment of High Grade Glioma, NeoGlioma Trial

 I. Evaluation of the tumor repair pathways triggered by radiation, tumor vascular changes, tumor microenvironment immune profiling, cell cultures, and the creation of orthotopic xenograft models for future study.

-After completion of study treatment, patients are followed up every 2-3 months for up to 5 years.
+After completion of study treatment, patients are followed up every 2-3 months for 12 months and then every 3 months for up to 3 years after registration.

 Study Type